mirellyssl/encurtador_URL_Reactjs/README.md

 Pitu is a project to delve into technologies like ReactJs and others.
 Is based in micro-saas for url shortening.

-Para executar o projeto, basta clonar e rodar e instalar as dependencias.
+Para executar o projeto, basta clonar  e instalar as dependencias.